 Living on the road is increasingly becoming the norm for show barns across the country.
 Many spend their winters in Florida and then migrate back to their rented barns or farms, spending the summer/fall traveling from show to show on the East or West Coasts.
 It is very hard to stay organized on the road and requires a lot of time, patience, and work in order to do so!

-The one place I always gravitate toward for organization is the feed room.
-Everyone does things differently, but in most barns we see similarities: each feed room should have proper shelving for labeled supplements, electrolytes, and various medications, garbage cans with fitted lids or proper canisters for grain or any type of grain “dressings,” a space for hay storage that is lifted slightly off the floor to ensure no water starts to create mold on the hay, and tidy cabinets or storage boxes that allow for extra items to each have a place out of the way of the rest of the barn (labeled, of course).
-Grain buckets should also be stacked and labeled with each horse’s name on them so grooms do not become confused and accidently give the wrong grain to the wrong horse.
-If you’re very detail-oriented like me, you can also color-code the breakfast, lunch, and dinner buckets and scrub them out once a week!
+I always gravitate toward the feed room due to its organization.
+Everyone does things differently, but in most barns we see similarities: each feed room should have proper shelving for labeled supplements, electrolytes, and various medications, garbage cans with fitted lids or proper canisters for grain or any type of grain “dressings,” space for hay storage that is lifted slightly off the floor to ensure no water starts to create mold on the hay, and tidy cabinets or storage boxes that allow for extra items to each have a place out of the way of the rest of the barn.
+Grain buckets should also be stacked and labeled with each horse’s name on them so grooms do not become confused and accidentally give the wrong grain to the wrong horse.
+If you’re very detail-oriented like me, you can also color-code the buckets and scrub them out once a week!

 About the Author